 First things first: Set up automatic payments for at least the minimum payment amount to ensure you won’t get charged a late payment fee.

 Some cards don’t have a late payment fee.
-Others, like the Discover it® Cash Back card, waive your first late payment fee.
+Others may waive your first late payment fee.
 Just keep in mind that the fee may be the least of your worries if you miss a payment.
 For example, your interest charges could stack up if you miss your payments.

 If you do wind up paying late by mistake, call the issuer and ask if it will refund the fee.
 Issuers aren’t obligated to do so, but some may help you out if they see it was an accident.